dibeandr/Udacity-Data-Science-Nano-Degree-/project2/README.md

-# Disaster Response Pipeline Project
+# Project about building Disaster Response Pipeline

 ### Instructions:
 Data Scientists for Disaster Response

 Disaster Response Pipeline
 Overview
 In this project, I engaged with a dataset generously supplied by Appen, leveraging it to construct a multifaceted system comprising Extract, Transform, Load (ETL), Natural Language Processing (NLP), and machine learning pipelines.
 The primary goal was to effectively categorize emergency service messages received from users, contextualizing them based on the specific needs expressed in response to a natural disaster event.
 The textual inputs, often referred to as the "voice of the victim," served as the foundation for this classification process.